Frequently Asked Questions

 You can also contact AIM Graduate School by telephone or email Monday to Friday for any questions regarding postgraduate study.

-Students can 'fast track’ the completion of a qualification by enrolling in more than one unit at a time.
+Students can 'fast track’ the completion of a qualification by enrolling in more than one course at a time.

 Intensive courses are held over four consecutive days from 8.30am to 4.30pm at AIM Management House in Spring Hill, Brisbane.
 A fifth follow-up day is scheduled based on class consensus.

-The AIM Graduate School has a commitment to small class sizes, typically between 6 to 15 participants.
+The AIM Graduate School has a commitment to small class sizes, typically between six to 15 participants.

 Credit may be granted for postgraduate courses completed with other higher education providers at the discretion of the AIM Graduate School Academic Director.

 It is essential that the unit for which credit is being sought has significant similarity in terms of learning outcomes and depth of content and that the content covered in that course of study is still current.

 Students may enrol in any unit offered by the AIM Graduate School as a single unit of study for professional development.
 On passing that unit, the student may then choose to seek entry to one of the qualifications.